Abdelpakey/install-anaconda/README.md

 ![Anaconda](./pics/Capture1.JPG)

 It would take a while depending on your PC.

+If you got a blank (black/white) spyder window after installation then do:

+source activate (yourenv) conda install -c anaconda pyopengl (https://anaconda.org/anaconda/pyopengl)

+If you got spyder startup problem or error

+source activate (yourenv)
+conda list
+you will see  sqlite
+then remove it
+conda remove sqlite
+then open-up your anaconda and install spyder again
 #### Open-up Anaconda prompt
 ![Anaconda](./pics/Capture2.JPG)
 #### Creat a new enviroment with any name (e.g. tf)